ManiaExchange/GeryKnockout/docs/cli.md

 ### /ko remove (*login* | \*)
 Removes a player with login `login` from the knockout, regardless of how many lives they have.
 If the wildcard `*` is used, then everyone that are currently playing are removed from the knockout.

-If applied during a round, the player(s) will be put in spec and their runs will count as DNF (regardless whether they finished or not).
+If applied during a round, the player(s) will instantly be put in spec and their runs will not count (regardless whether they finished or not).
 Keep in mind that it won't be a free round; KOs are still performed as usual but without the removed player.

+Using this command with the dynamic KO multiplier (`/ko multi dynamic <total_rounds>`) may alter the number of KOs to be performed.

 Examples: